TSPMP/learntlaplusnotes/book_specifying_systems/README.md

 - the `CHOOSE` operator is known to logicians as Hilbert's epsilon.
 - the most common use case is to "name" a uniquely specified value
 - can be an unspecified value

+## Chapter 7 Writing a Specification: Some Advice

+### Why Specify

+- the benefit a specification provides must justify the effort
+- the purpose of writing a specification is to help avoid errors
+- Writing a TLA+ specification can help the design process.
+Having to describe a design precisely often reveals problems - subtle interactions and "corner cases" that are easily overlooked.
+- A TLA+ specification can provide a clear, concise way of communicating design.
+  It helps ensure designers agree on what they have designed, and it provides a valuable guide to the engineers who implement and test the system.
+It may also help users understand the system.
+- A TLA+ specification is a formal description to which tools can be appliedto help find errors in the design and to help in testing the system.

+### What to Specify

+- a specification is a mathematical model of a particular view of some part of a system
+- When writing a specification, the fist thing you must choose is exactly what part of a system you want to model
+- The primary purpose of a specification is to help avoid errors.
+You should specify those parts of the system for which a specification is most likely to reveal errors.
+- TLA+ is particularly effective at revealing concurrency errors—ones that arise through the interaction of asynchronous components.

+### The Grain of Atomicity

+- After choosing what part of the system to specify, you must choose the specification’s level of abstraction.
+The most important aspect of the level of abstractionis the grain of atomicity, the choice of what system changes are represented as a single step of a behavior.
+- The same sequence of system operations is represented by a shorter sequence of steps in a coarser-grained representation than in a  finer-grained one.
+This almost always makes the coarser-grained specification simpler than the finer-grained one.
+However, the finer-grained specification more accurately describes the behavior of the actual system.
+A coarser-grained specification may fail to reveal important details of the system.
+- Let `S1` be the coarser grained spec and `S2` be the finer grained spec, i.e.
+  `S1` represents multiple steps in `S2` as a single one.
+- Questions to ask
+    - Are the sub-steps in `S2` always enabled in a sequential way?
+Can the "first" step appear twice in a row?
+    - Are the intermediate steps in the fine grained spec important to the problem?
+    - More formally: Do the actions *commute*?
+- A simple sufficient condition for commutativity of two actions are
+    - each one leaves unchanged any variable whose value may be changed by the other
+    - neither enables or disables the other

+### The Data Structures

+- Another aspect of a specification’s level of abstraction is the accuracy with which it describes the system’s data structures.
+Describing the data structures in more details complicates the specification.
+- Question to ask:
+    - Does specifying the data structures in more detail help prevent any errors?
+    - Is TLA+ the right way to catch these kinds of errors?

+### Writing the Specification

+1. Do always
+    - pick the variables
+    - define the type invariant
+    - define the initial predicate
+2. Do when necessary
+    - determine constant parameters and assumptions about them
+3. Do always writing the next-state action
+    - decompose the next-state action as the disjunction of actions describing the different kinds of system operations
+    - define those actions
+    - determine which of the standard modules you need and add the appropriate `EXTENDS` statement
+4. Do when necessary writing the next-state action
+    - sketch a fex example behaviors
+    - define state predicates and state functions that are used in several different action definitions
+    - define constant operators for the data structures you are using
+5. Write the temporal part of the specification, i.e. specify the liveness properties by choosing the appropriate fairness conditions
+6. Assert theorems about the specification